Xbox One Wireless Controller 1697

 Xbox One Controller Battery Enclosure

-This part is the battery enclosure for the Xbox One controller.
+Replace a broken or missing plastic battery enclosure for the Xbox One controller.

 The Xbox One Wireless Controller Model 1697 can be quickly identified by the presence of a 3.5mm headphone jack integrated into the controller.
 The controller can also be identified by the label in the battery compartment.